mpolatcan/MP-MIPS-Multicycle-Processor/README.md

 * In pop-up menu find **work** libray and select **mpolatcan_mips_multicycle_testbench** under the **work** library.
 * Then click again **Simulate** menu and click **Run** option then select **run -all** option.

-**NOTE**: If you want to change data memory,registers or instructions memory you need to edit these files:...
+**NOTE**: If you want to change data memory,registers or instructions memory you need to edit these files:

-          In these files all lines are **2 bits** in **hexadecimal** (**8 bits** in **binary**) One register, data cell or instruction cell consists of sequentially **4 rows**.Because register contents, memory cells and instruction memory cells consist 32 bit content.
+          In these files all lines are **2 bits** in **hexadecimal** (**8 bits** in **binary**)

+          One register, data cell or instruction cell consists of sequentially **4 rows**.Because register contents,

+          memory cells and instruction memory cells consist 32 bit content.

           **Proof** --> 4 line x 2 bits in hexadecimal = 4 line x 8 bits in binary = 32 bit memory cell content
           For example register.h file like that:
               1  02